Medical Ethics Questions: How to Nail Them in Your Interview

 Some ethics questions are about controversial topics, and when answering, you may be tempted to insert your opinion immediately.
 Remember, the interviewer is more interested in your thought process than your opinion.

 For example, if you’re presented with a question about whether or not you should perform an abortion in a given situation, understand the facts.
 Apply ethical reasoning, consider the mental/physical health impacts, and maintain a neutral standpoint.
-Avoid stating your political opinions or personal preference.
+Avoid stating your political opinions or personal preferences.

 Ensure You Understand the Question